-Attributes specialized from props or base can be generalized using a special attribute generalization syntax.
-Specialization-aware processes should be able to recognize and process both the specialized and generalized forms of an attribute as being equivalent in their values.
+There is a particular syntax to generalize attributes that have been specialized from the @props or @base attribute.
+Specialization-aware processors should be able to recognize and process both the specialized and generalized forms of an attribute as being equivalent in their values.

-Generalization and respecialization can use the domains attribute to determine the ancestry of role, and therefore the validity of person as an intermediate target for generalization.
+In this example, generalization and respecialization can use the @domains attribute to determine the ancestry of the specialized @jobrole attribute, and therefore the validity of the specialized @person attribute as an intermediate target for generalization.

-Generalized attributes are typically not expected to be authored or edited directly, but to preserve the values of the specialized attributes while the document is temporarily in a generalized form.
+Generalized attributes are typically not expected to be authored or edited directly, but are used by generalizing processors to preserve the values of the specialized attributes during the time or in the circumstances in which the document is in a generalized form.

 Return to main page.